FMTools/FeatureIDE-wiki/Jobs-in-FeatureIDE.md

 * **AMonitorJob**: Implements monitoring for **AChainJob**
 * **AJob**: Implements support for the **JobFinishListener**.
 Default priority is Job.SHORT
 * **AStoppableJob**: Abstract class for Jobs that might have to be stopped.
 Also supports the **JobFinishListener**
-* **AChainJob**: A Job that starts another job when it is done.
-Does NOT support **JobFinishListener**.
+* **AChainJob**: A Job that starts another job when it is done
 * **AWaitingJob**: If this job is scheduled twice, the second will be called after the first one is finished.
-As long as there is still a job waiting, all further calls to schedule() are ignored.
+As long as there is still a job waiting, all further calls to schedule() are ignored

 **AbstractJob** is used for the implementation of **AJob** and **AStoppableJob** and usually should not be extended directly.